 Key considerations in developing an initial list of metering options for screening include potential delivery mechanisms and ability to increase meter penetration levels, what meter types to install (dumb, automated meter reading or AMR with advice, or smart metering), impacts on costs, programme and meter coverage and how the overall metering strategy may impact our ability to deliver water efficiency and leakage targets.
-Our metering options all involve the installation of smart meters and are split into three types:
+Our metering options all involve the installation of smart meters and are split into four types:

-- a.
-WR601: Enhanced metering of households (smart meters); - b.
-WR603: Enhanced metering of households on single supplies (smart meters); and - c.
-WR619: Upgrade existing household meters to smart meters.
+- (a) WR601: Enhanced metering of households (smart meters); - (b) WR603: Enhanced metering of households on single supplies (smart meters); - (c) WR615: Replace existing non-household meters with smart meters; and - (d) WR619: Upgrade existing household meters to smart meters.